richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 ## Lab 3: Iceberg Tables Types (COW and MOR)

 Iceberg tables support different storage strategies to balance performance, storage efficiency, and query speed.
-This section introduces the three primary approaches
+This section introduces the two primary approaches.

   * **Copy-on-Write (COW)**: Ensures immutability by writing new files on every update, making it ideal for ACID transactions and historical auditing.
   * **Merge-on-Read (MOR)**: Optimizes write performance by storing changes as delta files, merging them at query time—useful for real-time ingestion.

 Each strategy has trade-offs, making them suitable for different workloads.
 The following sections provide details, comparisons, and implementation examples.

+> [!TIP]
+> There are pros and cons to choosing which Iceberg write mode to use.
+This table can help you decide which strategies to use for your Iceberg table.

+**Merge-On-Read (MOR)**
+ * Writes are efficient.
+ * Reads are inefficient due to read amplification, but regularly scheduled compaction can reduce inefficiency.
+ * A good choice when streaming.
+ * A good choice when frequently writing or updating, such as running hourly batch jobs.
+ * A good choice when the percentage of data change is low.

+**Copy-On-Write (COW)**
+ * Reads are efficient.
+ * A good choice for bulk updates and deletes, such as running a daily batch job.
+ * Writes are inefficient due to write amplification, but the need for compaction is reduced.
+ * A good choice when the percentage of data change is high.

 ### Iceberg Copy-on-Write (COW) Table

-**What is a Copy-on-Write Table?**: A Copy-on-Write (COW) table in Iceberg creates a new version of the data on each modification.
-The old data is not overwritten.
-Instead, a new version of the data is written to disk.
-This approach ensures that the data remains immutable, which makes it suitable for use cases that require strong consistency and atomicity.

-**How it differs to Merge-on-Read:**
-  * Merge-on-Read: Uses a merge operation when reading data, but doesn’t alter the underlying files, unlike Copy-on-Write, which rewrites the files with each update.

-**Key Use Cases:**
-  * Use Copy-on-Write when you need full ACID transaction support for your data.
-  * It’s ideal for batch jobs where the data doesn’t change frequently.
-  * Suitable for applications where old versions of the data may need to be retained for audit purposes.
+**What is a Copy-on-Write Table?**: Copy-on-Write (COW) is where instead of modifying data directly, the system creates a complete copy of the data file with the changes applied.
+This method makes reading data incredibly fast and efficient, as queries can simply access a clean, final version of a file without any extra processing.
+The downside, however, is that writing data can be slow and expensive.
+Even a tiny update to a single row forces the entire file to be duplicated and rewritten.
+This makes frequent, small changes inefficient and can lead to conflicts if multiple writes occur at the same time.
+While this approach is poorly suited for minor edits, it becomes ideal for large, bulk updates where changing a significant portion of the file is necessary anyway.

 **Code Example:**